 Learning that Subhash was also estranged from his parents, who lived next door, the care team made contact and helped them to reconcile their differences.

-When Subhash died recently he was surrounded by his family, and a deep sense of peace.
+Subhash died recently, surrounded by his family and a deep sense of peace.